 To better understand E-E-A-T, let’s break it down into its separate elements, using the example of a medical website that offers advice on arthritis treatment.

 - Experience focuses on whether the author has experience with the topic.
 For example, for a review, did the author actually use the product?

 - Expertise establishes whether the author has the right skills or qualifications to answer a particular question.
 Is the author of the page a qualified doctor with a medical license?
 Or is he or she just someone who claims to be?

 - Authority indicates whether the author is the best source of information for that topic.
 Is the author the best doctor in treating arthritis, or is there someone else better than him or her elsewhere

 - Trustworthiness evaluates whether the author is presenting an honest, unbiased view of the topic.
 Are they being paid to promote that treatment, or is it an impartial recommendation?

-While E-A-T is a well-defined ranking factor, the formula is a closely guarded secret by Google.
+While E-E-A-T is a well-defined ranking factor, the formula is a closely guarded secret by Google.
 Nobody knows precisely how it works.
-However, we do know that Google uses real people to judge the accuracy of the E-A-T algorithm.
+However, we do know that Google uses real people to judge the accuracy of the E-E-A-T algorithm.